ctu-vras/gazebo_ros_battery/README.md

 - `<battery_name>` (string): Name of the battery (has to correspond to the `<battery>` tag in the SDF).
 - `<consumer_name>` (string, defaults to the `name` attribute of the plugin): Name of the consumer (will be used as prefix for the `power_load` topic and others).
 - `<publish_ros_topic>` (bool, defaults to `true`): Whether the `power_load` ROS topic should be published.
+- `<enabled>` (bool, defaults to `true`): Whether the consumer is enabled.
+Disabled consumers do not consume any energy.
+The consumer can be "woken up" using a topic.

 ### libgazebo_ros_battery_consumer.so